apache/incubator-streampark-website/docs/development/model.md

 :::tip tip
-The above lines of scala and Java code are the essential skeleton code for developing `StreamTableEnvironment` with Apache StreamPark, and for developing `StreamTableEnvironment` programs with Apache StreamPark.
+The above lines of scala and Java code are the essential skeleton code for developing `StreamTableEnvironment` with Apache StreamPark™, and for developing `StreamTableEnvironment` programs with Apache StreamPark™.
 Starting from these lines of code, Java code needs to construct `StreamTableContext` manually, and `Java API` development requires the developer to start the task `start` manually.
 :::

 ## RunTime Context

-**RunTime Context** - **StreamingContext** , **TableContext** , **StreamTableContext** are three very important objects in Apache StreamPark, next we look at the definition and role of these three **Context**.
+**RunTime Context** - **StreamingContext** , **TableContext** , **StreamTableContext** are three very important objects in Apache StreamPark™, next we look at the definition and role of these three **Context**.

 <center>
 <img src="/doc/image/streampark_coreapi.png" width="60%"/>